The Bidirectional Relationship Between XAI and Regulation: Operationalizing XAI for the AI Act: Contrasting XAI with the AI Act

 \subsection{Bridging the AI Act's Gap}

-The AI Act deliberately excludes individual patients' will, focusing instead on roles relevant to product safety.
-Interestingly, the \ac{xai} perspective does not give the patient any more agency than the AI Act does.
-Thus, both the AI Act and XAI have roles that act on the behalf of the affected party, which by itself lacks the ability, mandate, or obligation to change the functionality of the AI system.
-However, XAI emphasizes the needs of affected parties in relation to the user, potentially bridging the gap between end users and affected parties, which the AI Act perspective lacks (highlighted as blue arrow in \Cref{fig:xai-aiact-roles-responsibilities-a}).
+The AI Act deliberately excludes the will of the affected parties (in our case, individual patients), focusing instead on roles relevant to product safety.
+Both the AI Act and XAI have roles that act on behalf of the affected party.
+In the AI act, the affected party lacks the ability, mandate, or obligation to change the functionality of the AI system.
+In contrast, XAI emphasizes the needs of affected parties in relation to the user, potentially bridging the gap between end users and affected parties, which the AI Act perspective lacks (highlighted as blue arrow in \Cref{fig:xai-aiact-roles-responsibilities-a}).

-Notably, the AI Act does not explicitly define stakeholder roles, instead referring to ``relevant stakeholders'', ``external stakeholders'', ``multi-stakeholder'' etc. It is therefore our analysis that defines Deployer, Competent Authority and Provider as stakeholder roles.
+Notably, the AI Act does not explicitly define stakeholder roles, instead referring to ``relevant stakeholders'', ``external stakeholders'', ``multi-stakeholder'' etc. It is therefore our analysis that defines Deployer, Competent Authority, and Provider as stakeholder roles.
 Regarding the equivalence to the \ac{xai} roles of User and Affected parties, the AI Act refers to the former as ``staff'' (the collective that shall be informed, trained and have responsibilities regarding AI systems according to \art{17} on quality management systems), ``affected workers'' (those who will use the CE-marked system in relation to \art{26} and the impact on individuals' rights) and ``natural persons'' (those who have the adequate training for using a CE-marked AI system, \art{26}).
 The latter role is referred to as ``categories of natural persons or groups of persons'' (impacted by CE-marked systems under \art{27}).
-As the AI Act lacks systematic terminology for stakeholder roles, we use Natural person and Natural Person(s) to emphasize human involvement (natural person is legal terminology for human) rather than legal persons (legal terminology for organizations, companies, authorities, etc.).
+As the AI Act lacks systematic terminology for stakeholder roles, we use \emph{natural person(s)} to emphasize human involvement (natural person is legal terminology for human) rather than legal persons (legal terminology for organizations, companies, authorities, etc.).

+In contrast, stakeholder-oriented \ac{xai} methods explicitly consider the affected parties, for instance by personalizing explanations and thus directly addressing the perspectives of individuals affected by AI-based systems~\citep{uthPersonalizingExplanationsAIbased2026,quahPERSONALIZEDEXPLAINABILITYREQUIREMENTS2025}.
+By customizing explanations based on their characteristics~\citep{schneiderPERSONALIZEDEXPLANATIONMACHINE}, they become understandable across different levels of domain and \ac{ai} expertise.
+This shared understanding of AI explanations facilitates dialogue among and between different user groups and affected parties (e.g., clinicians and patients).

-\subsection{From Regulator to Affected Parties---and back}
+\subsection{From Regulator to Affected Parties --- and back}